Alzy/obs-midi/docs/_posts/2021-02-27-config_system_changes.md

 - The Majority of memory leaks have been cleaned up.
 - Crashes on Toggle Mute have been resolved

+New videos will be out soon.

+# Issues, Ideas, Bugfixes
-New videos will be out soon. any issues or bugs can be reported at https://github.com/cpyarger/obs-midi/issues
+- Any issues or bugs can be reported at the [Issue Tracker](https://github.com/cpyarger/obs-midi/issues)
+- Any feature requests please post in the ideas section of the [OBS-MIDI Discussions](https://github.com/cpyarger/obs-midi/discussions/categories/ideas)